 Since the five abductees came back home in 2002, many years have passed without a single abductee returning to Japan.
-Both the abductees and their family members have advanced in age, and some family members have passed away without achieving a reunion with their dearest family members.
-I feel truly disgraceful and regretful.
-I feel even stronger that there is no time to be wasted for resolving this issue.
+I am truly sorry for the abductees and their family members, who have been impatiently waiting for their return.
+As both of the abductees themselves and their families have advanced in age, there is no time to be wasted for resolving this issue.

-The abductions issue is a top priority of the Suga Cabinet as well.
+The abductions issue is a top priority of the Kishida Cabinet as well.